Position

 How much does a Program Analyst make?

 A Program Analyst plays a key role in many organizations.
 They help improve processes and solve problems.
-This job can be found in many industries, including government, healthcare, and finance.
-The average yearly salary for a Program Analyst is around $90,724.
-This means that most Program Analysts earn between $45,000 and $165,500 each year.
+This job often pays well.
+The average yearly salary for a Program Analyst is around $90,881.
+This means most Program Analysts earn between this amount and more.

 View Program Analyst jobs nearby